kKsk03/WMMT6-Model-Extract-Tools/README.md

 Important note:
 > I am not the author of these tools, and the method is not what I found, all tools and methods can be found on the Internet, I just made an integration and published it.

+You can use these tools to convert WMMT6/6R/6RR Game model or Game Textures

 # How to use?

 Please see the tutorial for details